kikuingithub/loginapp/README.md

-# Java-Mysql-Simple-Login-Web-application
+# Login web application

-This is a simple demonstration project to showcase conatinerization of Java web application and Mysql database in docker and Kubernetes environment.
+This is a simple login project to showcase containerization of Java web application and Mysql database in docker and Kubernetes environment.